apache/trafficserver/doc/release-notes/upgrading.en.rst

 Renamed or modified metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`proxy.process.http2.current_client_sessions` is renamed to be `proxy.process.http2.current_client_connections`
+`proxy.process.http2.current_client_sessions` is renamed to be :ts:stat:`proxy.process.http2.current_client_connections`

-`proxy.process.http.current_client_transactions` used to record both the number current of HTTP/1.1 and HTTP/2 requests.
+:ts:stat:`proxy.process.http.current_client_transactions` used to record both the number current of HTTP/1.1 and HTTP/2 requests.
 Now it only records
 the number current of HTTP/1.1 client requests.
-Please use `proxy.process.http2.current_client_streams` to get the number of current HTTP/2
+Please use :ts:stat:`proxy.process.http2.current_client_streams` to get the number of current HTTP/2
 client requests.

 Deprecated or Removed Features